-What to Do After a Trucking Accident
+What to Do After a Texas Truck Accident

-Taking certain steps after a trucking accident is critical in ensuring that evidence is preserved, the details of your accident are recorded, and the chances of your claim for damages being successful are maximized.
-After a truck accident in Texas, be sure to do the following–
+Taking certain steps after a commercial truck accident is critical in ensuring that evidence is preserved, the details of your accident are recorded, and the chances of your claim for damages being successful are maximized.

 Seeking medical care is one of the most essential steps to take after a truck accident, both because receiving medical care is an important part of your own physical recovery, and because if you fail to seek medical care and later file a claim for injuries, the insurance company will likely doubt the validity of your harm.
 Be sure to keep a thorough record of all of the medical treatment that you receive, and follow your doctor’s orders.

-- File a report with the police.
 Large truck accidents are usually serious enough that they get police attention, which means that police will likely arrive at the scene (an ambulance and fire truck may arrive too if anyone is injured).
 If your injuries are not too incapacitating, talk to police and ensure that a report is filed, and that you receive a copy of it.
 If you do not have a police report, you will have a very difficult time getting an insurance adjuster to comply with your request for damages.

-- Collect and preserve evidence.
 If you are injured to the point where you are unable to collect and preserve evidence yourself, you should certainly hire a truck accident lawyer to engage in this part of the process on your behalf.
 (Even if you are physically capable of gathering evidence, working with an attorney is still recommended.)
 Your attorney will interview witnesses, collect physical evidence, review the police report, send spoliation of evidence letters, hire experts to collect evidence, and more.